Nijmegen-Arnhem (Market Garden, 17 Sept. 1944)

 For my detailed 'Armhem only' Crimson Fields scenario game, see my previous page

 It was after noon before the first paratroopers started landing outside Arnhem (12.40pm to be exact).
-These 'pathfinders' were followed by the rest of 1,2 and 3 Para and the gliders with their 'heavy' equipment, although some of the jeeps needed by the 'advanced force' to 'rush the bridge' never made it (they were 'lost' on the flight over).
+These 'pathfinders' were followed by the rest of 1,2 and 3 Para and the gliders with their 'heavy' equipment, although some of the jeeps needed by the 'advanced force' to 'rush the bridge' never made it, their gliders having been 'lost' on the flight over.
+With half the day gone and half the advance attack force lost, things were going wrong right from the start

-The air drop was essentially unopposed and achieved reasonable accuracy with the paratroopers avoiding the roofs and gardens of houses (unlike 2 plane loads of the US 82nd Airborne Division on D Day who had ended up being dropping into trees and houses all over Sainte Mère Eglise).
+However the air drop was essentially unopposed and achieved reasonable accuracy with the paratroopers avoiding the roofs and gardens of houses (unlike 2 plane loads of the US 82nd Airborne Division on D Day who had ended up being dropping into trees and houses all over Sainte Mere Eglise).
+However at Arnhem the main glider zones chosen were miles away from the Bridge.

-The game starts in mid-afternoon of Day 1 (i.e. after the Paratroopers have landed and are preparing to depart for their onbjectivesd
+The game starts in mid-afternoon of Day 1 (i.e. after the air drop and as the various units are preparing to depart for their objectives

 The Game Map